allenmathew/writeup/avactf-2020/README.md

 Injection 2 was printing the value of `<name>` back on screen so, we can define a malicious DTD which will do the filesystem look up and put the value inside the `<name>` element.

-Injection 3 was a similar vulenerability with on catch, there was no value being echoed back to the client.
+Injection 3 was a similar vulenerability with a catch, there was no value being echoed back to the client.
 The page simply said "registration successful".
 For this I needed to trigger an out-of-band execution.
 I don't have much experience with Burp Suite, but I believe that there is a way in which burp suite can help with OOB.
 Anyways, I did not try burp suite.
 I host my wife's we page.
 So I crafted this dtd and hosted it there

 ![system](./img/file-dtd.png)